 Leather/PU is a good choice for people who only plan to use their chair for a few hours each day, but it becomes an increasingly bad option the more time you spend in it.

 Fabric is a solid all-around choice.
 It’s more breathable than leather/PU but less breathable than mesh.
-On the other hand, fabric looks great and can be stretched over a wide variety of padding—everything from conventional block foam to memory foam, which means that you can get as comfortable in the chair as you’d like.
+On the other hand, the fabric looks great and can be stretched over a wide variety of padding—everything from conventional block foam to memory foam, which means you can get as comfortable in the chair as you’d like.

 Fabric upholstered chairs are the go-to choice for power users who spend extended periods sitting in their chairs.